 Use only a cable or chain specifically intended for use in towing vehicles.
 Securely fasten the cable or chain to the towing eyelets provided.

-Before towing, release the parking brake and put the transmission in neutral (manual) or "N" (automatic).
+Before towing, release the parking brake and put the transmission in "N".
 The key must be in "ACC" (engine off) or "ON" (engine running).